 - Imaging tests, like magnetic resonance imaging (also called MRI).
-MRI uses magnets and computers to make a clear picture of the inside of the body.
+MRI is a medical test that makes a detailed picture of the inside of your body.
 The test is painless and safe for you and your baby.
 MRI can show changes in the brain that are seen in MS, like abnormal tissue changes (also called lesions) and loss of brain tissue (also called atrophy).

 MS can be hard to diagnose because there’s no specific test for it and the symptoms are different for each person.
 Some people have times when they’re feeling well (called remission) and times when new symptoms appear or old symptoms get worse (called flare-ups).
 Your health care provider looks at all of your test results and health information together to know if you have MS.